vis|ability Hardware Requirements

 |---|---|---|

-| Typical Use | Small teams with minimal display requirements | Medium to large teams, multi-wall or multi-site deployments |
+| Typical Use | Small teams with modest display requirements (number of endpoints) | Medium to large teams with multi-wall or multi-site deployments |

 | Operating System | Windows Server 2019+ | Windows Server 2019+ |